OutSystems/docs-support/src/licensing/detach-11.md

 ### OutSystems Scheduler Service

-If you are using Timers or BPT Activities in your applications, you will be able to keep this functionality even after detaching.
-Unlike other OutSystems services, the source code of the Scheduler Service will be provided for this purpose, just contact OutSystems by opening a Support Case and requesting it.
+If you are using Timers, BPT Activities, or emails in your applications, you can keep these functionalities even after detaching from the OutSystems platform.
+Unlike other OutSystems services, the source code of the Scheduler Service will be provided for this purpose.
+Contact OutSystems by opening a Support Case to request this.

 To compile the scheduler, do the following: